bysensa/octocode/README.md

 ---

 Octocode is a smart code indexer and semantic search tool that builds intelligent knowledge graphs of your codebase.
-It provides powerful semantic search capabilities across multiple programming languages, creates file-level relationship graphs for better code understanding, and includes an MCP (Model Context Protocol) server for seamless AI integration.
+It provides powerful semantic search capabilities across multiple programming languages, creates file-level relationship graphs for better code understanding, includes an MCP (Model Context Protocol) server for seamless AI integration, and features AI-powered memory management and git commit assistance.

 ## 🚀 Key Features